How to Forward Emails to Notion Automatically

 Setting Up Auto-Forwarding in Outlook

-Outlook supports rules-based forwarding too.
+Outlook supports rule-based forwarding from both the web and desktop clients.
 For a more detailed walkthrough, see our complete Outlook-to-Notion guide.

 Setting Up Forwarding in Apple Mail